 Brands invent clever tag lines or witty captions to capture attention and linger on in peoples’ memory.
 However, the problem arises when these punchy taglines are simply translated in other languages to target local audience in different countries.
 Not only is satire, humour or wordplay that is the mainstay of these taglines is easily lost in translation, especially if it is done by machine, it can also go horribly wrong if the new word has any unpalatable meaning in the other language, something we have witnessed woefully in case of a lot of brands.

 The “Turn It Loose” campaign of American beer maker Coors in Spain where the tagline, when translated into Spanish, meant, “Suffer from diarrhoea.”
 In Belgium, auto giant Ford made a similar blunder while highlighting the excellent manufacturing of its cars.
 The executives thought this campaign said “Every car has a high-quality body” but the slogan when translated actually meant, “Every car has a high-quality corpse”.
 In 1987, Braniff Airlines got in trouble with its campaign “Fly in Leather” that when translated into Spanish (“Vuela en Cuero”) meant “Fly naked” in Mexico.
-That would not have happened if they had a Spanish Call Centre on board taking care of their Spanish Social Media.
+That would not have happened if they had a Spanish Call Center on board taking care of their Spanish Social Media.
 Similarly,

 From the customer service point of view, translation falls severely short of expectation.

 It is neither possible to convey your message or fully comprehend what the customer is trying to communicate using translation.
-It if you have French customers, have a French call centre to support them, not a chatbot lest a disaster like quoted above haunts your brand forever!
+It if you have French customers, have a French call center to support them, not a chatbot lest a disaster like quoted above haunts your brand forever!

 Take cross-cultural sensitivities and linguistic considerations into account